lte0609/ht_kr/_docs/troubleshooting/jamcode.md

 * If the Y-axis alignment of C-Tray and Plate does not match.
   → Adjust the Stacker's stopper to align the Y-axis.

+  > ❗ When adjusting the Stacker's Stopper, be careful because other Stacker and Plate will also be affected.

-  > ⚠🟥🟦🔸🔹🔶🔷 When adjusting the Stacker's Stopper, be careful because other Stacker and Plate will also be affected.
+  > ❓ When adjusting the Stacker's Stopper, be careful because other Stacker and Plate will also be affected.

 ### 030003

 **1. JAM CODE:** 030003